-During the year ended December 31, 2018, investment income amounted to \$6,629.
-There was no investment income for the year ended December 31, 2017.
+During the years ended December 31, 2019 and 2018, investment income amounted to \$12,702 and \$6,629, respectively.

 6. Investment in Nexleaf India

 Investment in Nexleaf India of \$52,632 represents funds invested in a separate entity formed in Bangalore (India) with the legal name of Nexleaf Analytics India Private Limited.
 The Chairman of Nexleaf personally owns 0.01% of the capital of Nexleaf India.
 Nexleaf owns the other 99.99%.
 Under Indian law, there must be at least two shareholders for each Private Limited company.
 Since Nexleaf India's inception, there have never been any dividends issued to any shareholder.
 Management has estimated the fair value of this investment as equal to the cost basis and is classified as a level 3 asset.